 - Pass the accreditation exam.

-- Refresh your accreditation by attending a minimum of eight hours of relevant landscaping education every two years.
+- Refresh your accreditation by attending a minimum of four hours of relevant landscaping education every year.

 - Pay an annual accreditation fee (see below).